Instruction for Authors

 6. The manuscripts format should be in accordance with Uniform Requirements for Manuscripts Submitted to Biomedical Journals: Writing and Editing for Biomedical Publication (available at http://www.icmje.org/

-7. The scientific and ethical liability of the manuscripts belongs to the authors and the copyright of the manuscripts belongs to the Turkderm.
+7. The scientific and ethical liability of the manuscripts and the copyright of the manuscripts belongs to the authors.
 Authors are responsible for the contents of the manuscript and accuracy of the references.
-All manuscripts submitted for publication must be accompanied by the Copyright Transfer Form (copyright transfer
+All manuscripts submitted for publication must be accompanied by the Copyright Agreement Form (copyright agreement

 ).
 Once this form, signed by all the authors, has been submitted, it is understood that neither the manuscript nor the data it contains have been submitted elsewhere or previously published and authors declare the statement of scientific contributions and responsibilities of all authors.
-Copyright Transfer Form should be submitted during the online manuscript submission process.
+Copyright Agreement Form should be submitted during the online manuscript submission process.
+The authors agree to transfer the commercial rights to Turkderm-Turkish Archives of Dermatology and Venereology if the article is accepted for publication.

 7.1.
 All authors must approve the publication by a collective signature indicating their scientific contributions and responsibilities as well as absence of conflict of interests.
 Institutions, organizations, and companies of pharmaceuticals and materials contributing by allowances in money or in kind, even if only partial, should be quoted in a footnote.